 Please note: I credit much of my understanding of applying mindfulness to Borderline Personality Disorder to Marsha Linehan.

-So to even get started and remain consistent with a mindfulness practice, there needs to some type of perceived value that mindfulness holds and that it is worth investing your time into.
-If you believe you can “get away with” endless neglect to your mental/emotional health, then it is going to be hard to get started and remain consistent with a mindfulness practice.
-Sometimes people need to experience serious mental, emotional, relational, and other types of breakdown in order to start taking these kinds of ideas seriously.
+To even get started and remain consistent with mindfulness practice, there needs to some type of perceived value that mindfulness holds and that it is worth investing your time into.
+If you believe you can “get away with” endless neglect to your mental/emotional health, then it is going to be hard to get started and remain consistent with mindfulness practice.
+Sometimes people need to experience severe mental, emotional, relational, and other types of breakdown to start taking these kinds of ideas seriously.
 I was one of those people, unfortunately.

-It really took me a long time “to get it” (read my extended bio here if you like).
-Even though I was working towards a Masters in Counselling Psychology when I was at my worst, I didn’t fully appreciate that if you want to be healthy then you have to take care of yourself in ways that work.
+It took me a long time “to get it” (read my extended bio here if you like).
+Even though I was working towards a Masters in Counselling Psychology when I was at my worst, I didn’t fully appreciate that if you want to be healthy, then you have to take care of yourself in ways that work.
 The body and the mind do not take care of themselves; you have to take responsibility.
 Inconceivable!
 Right?
-I am being a bit sarcastic and repetitive here, but I am really hoping you can avoid getting as sick as I got before changing course.
-If you realize and accept that you have BPD, then you need a way to settle your anxiety and emotions (including your fight, flight, freeze response) as independently as possible.
+I know am being a bit sarcastic and repetitive here, but I am hoping you can avoid getting as sick as I got before changing course.
+If you realize and accept that you have BPD, then you need a way to settle your anxiety and emotions (your fight, flight, freeze response) as independently as possible.
 Mindfulness as a practice has proven to be very useful for this purpose.